The purpose of circulation procedures is to explain who may take out materials from the media center and what types of materials they may borrow.

 It is the responsibility of the patron to follow circulation procedures.

 It is the responsibility of the patron who borrows materials to take proper care of the materials.
-If a material is damaged while in a patron’s care, it is his/her responsibility to alert the educational media specialist so the item can be repaired.
+If a material is damaged while in a patron’s care, it is his/her responsibility to alert the Librarian so the item can be repaired.
 If the material is beyond repair, it is the responsibility of the patron to make payment for a replacement.

 It is the responsibility of the patron to return materials on time.